Rights, Responsibilities, and Other Legal Matters

 A student who withdraws or drops courses after receiving a financial aid payment may be required to repay part or all of their financial aid immediately.
 Withdrawing or dropping below six semester credit hours may also impact future financial aid eligibility.
 Students are strongly advised to contact the Office of Student Financial Aid prior to making decisions regarding withdrawing or dropping classes.
-Also, see the “Satisfactory Academic Progress Requirements” information in the “General Eligibility Requirements” section of this document for information on the impact of dropping classes or withdrawing.
+Also, see the “Satisfactory Academic Progress Requirements” section for information on the impact of dropping classes or withdrawing.

 Simply not attending class, or not paying for the registration, will not automatically cancel the classes.
 Failure to withdraw officially will result in grades of “F” for each class in which one has pre-registered.
 Students may incur additional cost if proper withdrawal procedures are not followed.
-Some financial aid funds such as grants, scholarships, Federal Perkins Loans, Federal Stafford Student Loans, Parent Loans for Undergraduate Students, College Access Loans, Emergency Loans, and Nursing Student Loans are applied automatically toward registration or pre-registration charges.
+Some financial aid funds such as grants, scholarships, Federal Perkins Loans, Federal Stafford Student Loans, Parent Loans for Undergraduate Students, Graduate PLUS Loans, Emergency Loans, and Nursing Student Loans are applied automatically toward registration or pre-registration charges.
 This results in the student’s registration or pre-registration being finalized.
-Consequently, students who register online or by telephone, and later decide not to attend Texas Woman’s University, must contact Student Life at 940-898-3601 to officially withdraw from all classes.
+Consequently, students who register and later decide not to attend Texas Woman’s University, must contact Student Life at 940-898-3601 to officially withdraw from all classes.
 Failure to officially withdraw may make the student responsible for repaying financial aid.
-See “Financial Aid Refunds and Repayments” section below.
+See “Financial Aid Refunds and Repayments” section for more information.

 Legal Rights of Financial Aid Recipients